onyx-and-iris/voicemeeter-api-python/README.md

 print(vm.strip[4].comp.knob)
 ```

-Strip Comp parameters are defined for PhysicalStrips, potato version only.
+Strip Comp parameters are defined for PhysicalStrips.

+`knob` defined for all versions, all other parameters potato only.

 #### Strip.Gate

+The following properties are available.

 -   `knob`: float, from 0.0 to 10.0
 -   `threshold`: float, from -60.0 to -10.0